Learning by teaching: Background

 The method of having students teach other students has been present since antiquity.
 Most often this was due to lack of resources.
 For example, the Monitorial System was an education method that became popular on a global scale during the early 19th century.
-It was developed in parallel by Scotsman Andrew Bell who had worked in Madras and Joseph Lancaster who worked in London; each attempted to educate masses of poor children with scant resources by having older children teach younger children what they had already learned.
+It was developed in parallel by Scottish educationalist Andrew Bell working in Madras and English education innovator Joseph Lancaster working in London.
+Each attempted to educate masses of poor children with scant resources by having older children teach younger children what they had already learned.

 Systematic research into intentionally improving education, by having students learn by teaching began in the middle of the 20th century.

-In the early 1980s, Jean-Pol Martin systematically developed the concept of having students teach other in the context of learning French as a foreign language, and he gave it a theoretical background in numerous publications, which was thus referred to in German as Lernen durch Lehren, shortened to LdL.
+In the early 1980s, Jean-Pol Martin systematically developed the concept of having students teach other in the context of learning French as a foreign language.
+He gave it a theoretical background in numerous publications, which was thus referred to in German as Lernen durch Lehren, shortened to LdL.
 The method was originally resisted, as the German educational system generally emphasized discipline and rote learning.
 However the method became widely used in Germany in secondary education, and in the 1990s it was further formalized and began to be used in universities as well.
-By 2008 Martin had retired, and although he remained active Joachim Grzega took the lead in developing and promulgating LdL.
+By 2008, Martin had retired and although he remained active, Joachim Grzega took the lead in developing and promulgating LdL.